ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/kubearchinspect/run-kubearchinspect.md

 layout: learningpathall
 ---

-KubeArchInspect identifies images in a Kubernetes cluster which have support for the Arm architecture.
-It checks each image against the image registry, checking the available architectures for each image tag.
-The results can be used to identify potential issues or opportunities for optimizing the cluster for Arm.

 ## How do I run KubeArchInspect?

 To run KubeArchInspect, you need to have `kubearchinspect` installed and ensure that the `kubectl` command is configured to connect to your cluster.
 If not already configured, you should set up `kubectcl` to connect to your cluster.